-The month of April is over and it is time for our usual monthly wrap-up when we look back at what happened during the past month, announce our contest winners, and also give you a heads up at what is coming.
+The month of March is over and it is time for our usual monthly wrap-up when we look back at what happened during the past month, announce our contest winners, and also give you a heads up at what is coming.

 Monthly Contest Results

 CouponNut is the winner of this month’s contest followed by onkarkulkarni and clover in the second and third place.
 Congratulations guys!
 Here is the complete list of this month’s winners and prizes:

 1. CouponNut (1028 Points): $100